eee-c/express-spdy/README.md

 [SPDY](http://www.chromium.org/spdy) is a new protocol from Google based on HTTP.
 It aims for 50% decrease in page load times over vanilla HTTP.

-Currently Google Chrome is the only browser that supports SPDY.
+Currently, Google Chrome is the only browser that supports SPDY in general release.
+Firefox has SPDY support in its nightlies.

 The express-spdy package aims to allow existing express.js sites to experiment with SPDY without making (many) changes.